 3. The Injury Isn’t Compensable

 Sometimes, insurance companies claim your injuries aren’t severe enough to meet the requirements for a workers’ compensation claim.
 Besides, claims for trauma, psychological conditions, and stress-related injuries are often difficult to prove.
 In fact, some states rule out claims for illnesses caused by long-term emotional stress at work.

 You must report the workplace injury on time to your supervisor.
 States have different time limits for reporting injuries.
 For instance, Colorado law requires employers to be notified in writing within four days.
 Then, you must typically file an initial claim within 30 to 90 days, depending on the state law.
-If you fail to meet these specific deadlines, your workers’ compensation claim can be denied.
+If you fail to meet these state-specific deadlines, your workers’ compensation claim can be denied.

 If you file the claim after being laid off, fired, or quit your job, your insurance company may deny the claim.
 This can be the case when injured while serving your notice period, or maybe you were illegally fired in retaliation for reporting a workplace injury.
 Some states have special rules for claims filed after you left your job.
 If you qualify for one of the exceptions in your state’s law, you may be able to contest the denial.

 How to Appeal If Your Workers’ Comp Claim Was Denied

 Based on the justification given by the insurance company in the denial letter, you can request they reconsider their decision by providing additional evidence and supporting documents.
 If you’re unable to settle the matter in your favor, you can file a formal appeal.
 There are strict deadlines for appealing denials, which vary from state to state.
 Look for your state’s deadline on the denial letter, and file an appeal on time.

 Why Do I Need a Workers’ Comp Attorney?